-1. Leave the flat by the shortest and safest route 2.
-Go to the assembly point which is:
+1. leave the building by the shortest and safest route 2.
+Go to the assembly point which is displayed on the Fire Notice located on the bedroom door. (please familiarize yourself with the location)

-THE PARKING AREA NEAR Reception
+THE PARKING AREA NEAR THE SITE OFFICE